SchoonerThanLater/katacoda-scenarios-1/filesystem-hierarchy/step4.md

 Now just choose a start and end point and make the partition, you'll need to specify the type of partition depending on what table you used.

+Now, create an extended partition, and within the start and end points of that partition, create a logical partition.

 **Resize a partition**

 You can also resize a partition if you don't have any space.